scalasummerschool/lectures/README.md

 # Scala Summer School Content
-I will find the slides and exercises from all lectures here (once we created and released them ;).
+You will find the slides and exercises from all lectures here (once we created and released them ;).